marcbperez/cell-simulation-python/README.md

 ## Usage

-To build the sources run Gradle's main task from the project's root directory with `gradle` or via `sudo docker-compose up` if you are using the Docker wrapper.
+To build the sources run Gradle's main task from the project's root directory with `sudo -H gradle` or via `sudo docker-compose up` if you are using the Docker wrapper.
 The second option will start a continuous build and updates will be built and tested every time a change is made.
 If all tests pass the compiled version will be placed under `build`.
 Refer to the tests from the `src/test` folder for complete API usage and examples.